UVA Logo

 University of Virginia Logo

-In 1802, already the third president of the United States, Thomas Jefferson became concerned about the concept of a new university with talented students, about which he wrote the artist Charles Willson Peale.
-And he was referring to his alma mater – the College of William and Mary, located in Virginia.
-But the politician lost confidence in him because of the religiosity that reigned within his walls, suppressing the development of natural sciences.
-Gradually the college fell into decay and went bankrupt.
+In 1802, the third president of the United States, Thomas Jefferson, became concerned about the concept of a new university with talented students, about which he wrote the artist Charles Willson Peale.
+He referred to his alma mater—the College of William and Mary, in Virginia.
+However, the politician lost confidence in him because of the religiosity that reigned within his walls, suppressing the development of natural sciences.
+Gradually, the college fell into decay and went bankrupt.

 Following a VIP meeting, the initiative group chose Charlottesville for UVA.
 Its construction began on previously purchased agricultural land.
 The university’s foundation was laid in January 1819, and the first classes were collected in March 1825.
 Slaves owned by the university carried out the construction.
 They then served students and professors.